Alan-00280/Alan-00280/README.md

 - 👋 Hi, I’m Alan
-- 👨‍🎓 I'm high school student that likes to programming
+- 👨‍🎓 I'm college student
 - 📫 You can reach me at alanperdana08@gmail.com

 <!---